IIIF/api/source/api/image/3.0/index.md

   * Image focused web applications, such as pan/zoom viewers, book-readers, etc.
   * Client applications using image content for analysis or comparison.

 This specification concerns image requests by a client, but not management of the images by the server.
 It covers how to respond to the requests given in a particular URI syntax, but does not cover methods of implementation such as rotation algorithms, transcoding, color management, compression, or how to respond to URIs that do not conform to the specified syntax.
 This allows flexibility for implementation in domains with particular constraints or specific community practices, while supporting interoperability in the general case.

+Implementations may use a pre-generated set of files served as static web resources and still enable rich user experiences.
+Dynamic image server implementations may provide additional functionality beyond the base [level of compliance][compliance-levels].

 ### 1.2.
 Terminology